 Consequences for Landlords Who Deny Qualified Sublessees or Assignees

 When a landlord denies a qualified subtenant or assignee, the original tenant may sue the landlord for damages.
-A tenant may be able to recover money equivalent to the amount of monthly rent for which the landlord disallowed the prospective subtenant or assignee from making payments.
+A tenant may be able to recover money equivalent to the amount of monthly rent which the landlord disallowed the prospective subtenant or assignee from making payments.

 When Can a Landlord Deny a Sublessee or Assignee?